afnanm1999/PhotonCodeChallengeV2/README.md

 8 4 1 3 2 6<br/>
 3 7 2 8 6 4<br/>

-You can just go ahead and click on a UIButton(Submit).
-This will then show you the expected result of
+If you see the values listed above you can go ahead and click on a UIButton(Submit).
+This will then show you the expected result.

 Yes<br/>
 16<br/>
 [1 2 3 4 4 5]<br/>

-You can also put your custom values inside of the UITextView to further test the app.

 ##### Make sure that you don't leave an empty line inside of UITextView.
 #